- ABOUT US

 What is Books To You?

 Books to You is sponsored by the Library Foundation and is committed to ensuring every citizen in St. Charles County is able to enjoy a true library experience, even if they are unable to come to us.
 The Books to You program matches our homebound patrons to one-on-one volunteer delivery of library materials.
 In addition, we deliver a rotating collection of books to senior residential communities.
-We recently expanded programming to include Book Discussion groups at select sites.
+We also provide volunteer-led Book Discussion groups at select sites.

 Why is it important?